This story was originally published in March 2020.

 State lawmakers are now subpoenaing brokers to testify after 67 of 68 industry representatives failed to show up to a December hearing.

-“There’s a lot of talk about realtors right now because of Newsday’s investigation and that’s a good thing,” Gross said.
+“There’s a lot of talk about realtors right now because of Newsday’s investigation and that’s a good thing,” she said.
 “But it’s not just about the realtors — it’s about the municipalities, local governments and what they’re doing and not doing.”

 The federal Fair Housing Act more than a half century ago made it illegal to refuse to sell or rent a home to anyone because of race, disability, religion, sex, family status or national origin.